HongtengXu/PoPPy/README.md

 ## On going
-* Implementing mixture models of point processes
+* Integrate more advanced models
 * Adding more examples
 * Documentation
 * Optimizing code framework and data structure to achieve further acceleration